Artificial Intelligence in Mobile Robots

 and 10 pages (not including the appendices).
 Explain by your own words:

-- What are the problems to be solved in order to perform this task;
+- What are the problems to be solved in order to perform the main task;

 - How you have solved these problems;